legend1202/s4hana-ext-order-app/README.md

 -------------
 This repository is a part of the [Download the Sample Application](https://help.sap.com/viewer/4316f97a90ff48948fb7f212ecabf964/SHIP/en-US/5d24945c0a3142f490a9582a7d8b19f7.html) step in the tutorial.
 Instructions for use can be found in that step.

-[Please download the zip file by clicking here](https://github.com/SAP/s4hana-ext-order-app/archive/master.zip) so that the code can be used in the tutorial.

 Known issues